top of page

 5. Hazard Communication

 Understanding workplace chemical hazards is crucial.
-Discuss proper labeling, safety data sheets (SDS), safe handling and storage of chemicals, emergency response for spills, and employee training on hazard communication.
+Discuss proper labelling, safety data sheets (SDS), safe handling and storage of chemicals, emergency response for spills, and employee training on hazard communication.

 6. Ergonomics